bcornec/nuage-ospdirector-wiki/Nuage-OSP-Director-10-integration-with-ML2.md

 Since the files required to configure plugin.ini, neutron.conf, ml2_conf.ini, ml2_conf_sriov.ini, nova.conf and sriov_agent.ini are not in the OSP-Director codebase, the changes can be added to the image using the same [script](https://github.com/nuagenetworks/nuage-ospdirector/blob/ML2-SRIOV/image-patching/stopgap-script/nuage_overcloud_full_patch.sh).
 Copy the directory containing the 9_files and the script at [this link](https://github.com/nuagenetworks/nuage-ospdirector/tree/ML2-SRIOV/image-patching/stopgap-script) and execute the script.
 For the next release this code will be upstreamed.

 ## Generic changes to openstack-tripleo-heat-templates
-Changes are required in controller and compute puppet files to enable ML2 as core plugin and Nuage and SRIOV as mechanism drivers.
-These changes are done in [openstack-tripleo-heat-templates/puppet/manifests/overcloud_controller_pacemaker.pp](https://github.com/nuagenetworks/nuage-ospdirector/blob/ML2-SRIOV/openstack-tripleo-heat-templates/puppet/manifests/overcloud_controller_pacemaker.pp#L868-L878) for Controller nodes and for Compute nodes in [openstack-tripleo-heat-templates/puppet/manifests/overcloud_compute.pp](https://github.com/nuagenetworks/nuage-ospdirector/blob/ML2-SRIOV/openstack-tripleo-heat-templates/puppet/manifests/overcloud_compute.pp#L179-L215).
-Some of the generic neutron.conf and nova.conf parameters need to be configured in the heat templates.
-Also, the metadata agent needs to be configured.
-All the generic neutron and nova parameters and their 'probable' values are specified in files neutron-generic.yaml and nova-generic.yaml under the "Sample Templates" section below.

 ## Changes to openstack-tripleo-heat-templates specific to Nuage
-The tripleo-heat-templates repository needs the extraconfig templates to configure the Nuage specific parameters.
-Also, ML2 and SRIOV specific parameters are added to these files, till they are upstreamed in tripleo-heat-templates repository.
-The Controller node extraconfig parameter file is at [openstack-tripleo-heat-templates/puppet/extraconfig/pre_deploy/controller/neutron-nuage.yaml](https://github.com/nuagenetworks/nuage-ospdirector/blob/ML2-SRIOV/openstack-tripleo-heat-templates/puppet/extraconfig/pre_deploy/controller/neutron-nuage.yaml).
-The compute node extraconfig parameter file is at [openstack-tripleo-heat-templates/puppet/extraconfig/pre_deploy/compute/nova-nuage.yaml](https://github.com/nuagenetworks/nuage-ospdirector/blob/ML2-SRIOV/openstack-tripleo-heat-templates/puppet/extraconfig/pre_deploy/compute/nova-nuage.yaml).
-The values of these parameters are dependent on the configuration of Nuage VSP and SRIOV.
-The "Sample Templates" section contains some 'probable' values that can be specified for Nuage specific parameters in files neutron-nuage-config.yaml and nova-nuage-config.yaml.

 ## HA changes
-For Nuage VSP with OpenStack HA, we need to disable the default services like openvswitch-agent and dhcp-agent from being controlled via Pacemaker.
-The flags to disable these services are also present in the neutron-generic.yaml file.

-## Neutron Metadata configuration and VRS configuration
-A new puppet module is needed to create and populate the metadata agent config file and the VRS configuration in /etc/default/openvswitch. nuage-metadata-agent module will be included in Nuage-puppet-modules, along with other required Nuage packages.
-The section "Modification of overcloud-full image" mentions the steps for including Nuage-puppet-modules in the overcloud-full image used for Overcloud deployment.

 # Deployment steps